mtran21081990/WinAppAutomation/SampleProjects/WhiteLibraryAutomation/REAME.md

 # Sample automation test project using White Library (and Sikuli Library as a helper)

-This is a sample automation test project which will create a user-defined Library extended from WhiteLibrary (also included SikuliLibrary).
-For more information regarding included libraries:
+This is a sample automation test project which will create an user-defined Library extended from WhiteLibrary (also included SikuliLibrary).
+For more information regarding the 2 included libraries:

 [WhiteLibrary](https://github.com/Omenia/robotframework-whitelibrary)